Bachelor's

 About Liberal Studies at CSUSB

-At Cal State San Bernardino, the bachelor of arts in liberal studies is designed for students who want to become elementary and middle school teachers.
-This program prepares you for Multiple-Subject Teaching Credential Programs in Calif., qualifying you to teach grades K–8, including classrooms with English-language learners.
+At Cal State San Bernardino, the bachelor of arts in liberal studies is designed for students who want to become teachers.
+This program prepares you for Multiple-Subject Teaching Credential Programs in California, helping you build the knowledge and skills to teach K–12 students, including in classrooms serving English-language learners and select high school environments where one teacher covers multiple subjects.

 If you’re interested in a broad liberal arts education but not planning to pursue teaching, consider the B.A. in Liberal Arts instead.